jpawlowski6495/Hello_World/README.md

 First repository

 I like video games
-I've not been to the mood but I have been to Jamaica
+I've not been to the moon but I have been to Jamaica